A History of Teton County Library

 In 1937, Dr. Charles Huff, a beloved physician in Jackson, died, and the community raised a substantial fund in his memory.
-First, the money was going to fund a fountain in the city park, but at the suggestion of Mildred Buchenroth, Chairman of the Fun, and with the agreement of the people, the money was allocated for construction of the Huff Memorial Library.
+First, the money was going to fund a fountain in the city park, but at the suggestion of Mildred Buchenroth, Chairman of the Fund, and with the agreement of the people, the money was allocated for construction of the log cabin library.
 Paul Colboron, a New York Architect who summered in Jackson Hole, donated the plans.
 The log building was erected and dedicated in the summer of 1940.
 At the time, the Library Board included Mardy Murie and the young Episcopal Rector, Walt McNeal.

 As far back as the late 1980s the Library Board was aware of the growing need to expand the Library.
 In December of 1990, the Board hired professional library planners to conduct a “Space Needs Assessment” which recommended that a new library be planned that was 23,500 to 25,000 square feet with room for expansion.

 In April of 1991, the Library Board purchased 3.7 acres of land from Gene Brown.
 Private fund-raising supplied more than $400,000 for the purchase of the land.
 The site was an excellent location for the new library.

 In November of 1992, Will Bruder was chosen as the architect for the project.
 The Capital Facilities Tax, which would provide funding for the planning, construction, and equipping of the new 24,000 square foot library, was passed on August 16, 1994.
 The library at 125 Virginian Lane opened in September of 1997.
 Patron use and content of the library steadily grew, and in 2005 the library contained just more than 104,00 materials, including books, CDs, DVDs, audio books, magazines and electronic databases.
 A space needs assessment was conducted, and an addition recommended.